-That polio is a deadly disease is a given.
+That polio is a deadly disease is well-understood.
 But these facts should help you understand the disease further and make you aware of the importance of polio eradication day.

-- Polio spreads mainly through infected faeces, contaminated water (due to infected human waste), and can even spread from person to person through a cough or sneeze.
+Polio spreads mainly through infected faeces and contaminated water (due to infected human waste) and can even spread from person to person through a cough or sneeze.

-- Polio doesn’t have any cure, which is why prevention through vaccines is absolutely important, and babies need to be provided the same as per schedule.
+Polio doesn’t have any cure, so prevention through vaccines is absolutely important, and babies need to be provided with the same per schedule.
 A single child being infected can put kids in all countries of the world at risk.